-A silvery, soft, rare, ductile metallic element that occurs chiefly in columbite-tantalite and is used in steel alloys, arc welding, and superconductive materials.
-Atomic number 41; atomic weight 92.906; melting point 2,477°C; boiling point 4,744°C; specific gravity 8.57; valence 2, 3, 5.
-See Periodic Table.
+A soft, silvery, ductile metallic element that usually occurs in nature together with the element tantalum.
+It is used to build nuclear reactors, to make steel alloys, and to allow magnets to conduct electricity with almost no resistance.
+Atomic number 41; atomic weight 92.906; melting point 2,468°C; boiling point 4,927°C; specific gravity 8.57; valence 2, 3, 5.

 A metallic chemical element (symbol Nb) with an atomic number of 41.